on The Use of Photography by Annie Ernaux and Marc Marie, translated from the French by Alison L. Strayer

 In January, 2003, Annie Ernaux and the photographer/journalist Marc Marie began a love affair.
 “One morning, I got up after M. had left,” Ernaux writes at the outset of The Use of Photography.
 “When I came downstairs and saw the pieces of clothing and lingerie, the shoes, scattered over the tiles of the corridor in the sunlight, I had a sensation of sorrow and beauty.”
 She fetched her camera, and when M. returned, they decided to shoot images of their vacated scenes of rising desire.
 As the photos began to accumulate, the two of them (they both hated the term “the couple”) devised a ritual for viewing them: “Both of us had to be sitting on the sofa, side by side, with a drink in front of us and a CD playing in the background.”
 At some point, they decided to write about the images.
 She says, “It was as if what we’d thought until then would be enough to preserve a trace of our moments of love – the photos – was not enough and we needed something more – writing.”
 After selecting 14 photos, they composed separately, not sharing their work for 10 months until their texts were collected for a book – L’usage de la photo, published by Gallimard in 2005, now translated for Anglophones by Alison L. Strayer.

 The year 2003 was a challenging one for Ernaux.
 The previous October, she had been diagnosed with breast cancer; in January, her infusions began, which coincided with the first of the photographs.
 By July, the treatments had concluded.
-But The Use of Photography isn’t an illness memoir – though the brief texts about the photos, even more than the images themselves, are what fascinate her.
+But The Use of Photography isn’t an illness memoir – though the brief texts about the photos, even more than the images themselves, often sound stricken.
 The writing became for them “a sort of new erotic practice.”
 I recalled that in Ernaux’s The Young Man, she remarked, “Often I have made love to force myself to write.”
 The photos provided runways toward something more vital to her:

 “I realize that I am fascinated by photos in the same way I’ve been fascinated, since childhood, by blood, semen, and urine stains on sheets, or old mattresses, discarded on sidewalks; by the stains of wine or food embedded in thew wood of sideboards, the stains of coffee or greasy fingers on old letters – the most material and organic kinds of stains.
 I realize that I expect the same thing from writing.
 I want words to be like stains you cannot tear yourself away from.”